 In addition to working closely with Fuse trainers Mariska and Addie, Meredith has taken continuing education workshops with Blossom Leilani Crawford, Mi Valentin, Nora St. John, and Lolita San Miguel.
 She is a certified Pre- and Postnatal Pilates Specialist through the Center for Women’s Fitness and a Specialist in Pilates-Based Exercise for Multiple Sclerosis.

-In addition to her Pilates training, Meredith has a law degree from Vanderbilt University and spent more than 6 years practicing at a large DC firm before deciding to pursue teaching in 2013.
+In addition to her Pilates training, Meredith has a law degree from Vanderbilt University and spent more than six years practicing at a large DC firm before deciding to pursue teaching in 2013.
 She’s also a Certified Health Coach through the Institute for Integrative Nutrition, and is currently earning a Master’s Degree in Library and Information Science with a concentration in law librarianship.